AVEVA/sample-adh-sample_libraries-python/README.md

 ## Testing

 The library is tested using PyTest.
-To test locally, install PyTest and run the test classes found in the Tests directory by executing
+To test locally, navigate to the Tests directory and install PyTest.
+Then run the test classes by executing
 ```
 python -m pytest {testclass}
 ```